-There are several types of Multi-Host Support:
+There are two types of Multi-Host Support:

-- An additional link to hosts through a Concurrent Communication Adapter (CCA) - Single Link Multi-Host Support (Token-Ring, ESCON Channel, X.25) - Multi-Host Gateway.
+- An additional link to hosts through a Concurrent Communication Adapter (CCA) - Single Link Multi-Host Support (Token-Ring, ESCON Channel, X.25).

 Various combinations of Multi-Host Support can be used at the same time.
 For instance, the ESCON Channel Adapter, Concurrent Communication Adapters and X.25 can be used simultaneously.
-For information on configuring for multiple hosts, see "Microcode Customization" on page 2-12.
+For information on configuring for multiple hosts, see "Microcode Customization" on page 2-17.